El Hedi ben Salem: Early life

-Salem was born El Hedi ben Salem m'Barek Mohammed Mustafa in a small village in Morocco to a well to do Hartani family.
+Salem was born El Hedi ben Salem m'Barek Mohammed Mustafa in a small village in Morocco to a Hartani family.
 At the age of 15, he married a 13-year-old girl.
 He and his wife eventually had five children and settled in a town near the Atlas Mountains.
 By the early 1970s, Salem had left his wife and children and moved to Europe.

 Career

-In early 1971, Salem met German film director Rainer Werner Fassbinder at a homosexual sauna in Paris, and the two began a romantic relationship.
-He moved to Germany with Fassbinder and became a part of the director's entourage.
+In early 1971, Salem met German film director Rainer Werner Fassbinder at a gay bathhouse in Paris, and the two began a romantic relationship.
+He moved to West Germany with Fassbinder and became a part of the director's entourage.
 He played several minor roles in Fassbinder's films.
 Fassbinder eventually cast Salem in the lead role in Ali: Fear Eats the Soul (1974), a film that explores xenophobia in post-World War II Germany.
-In the film, Salem portrays a Moroccan immigrant living in Germany who begins a relationship with an older German woman whom he eventually marries.
-The film brought Fassbinder worldwide critical acclaim and became Salem’s best known role.
-Throughout the mid-1970s, Salem continued to appear in Fassbinder’s films in supporting roles.
-His final onscreen role was in Fassbinder’s romantic drama Fox and His Friends in 1975.
+In the film, Salem portrays a Moroccan immigrant living in West Germany who begins a relationship with an older German woman whom he eventually marries.
+The film brought Fassbinder worldwide critical acclaim and became Salem's best known role.
+Throughout the mid-1970s, Salem continued to appear in Fassbinder's films in supporting roles.
+His final onscreen role was in Fassbinder's romantic drama Fox and His Friends in 1975.

 Relationship with Fassbinder

 Salem and Fassbinder's relationship was reportedly tumultuous.
 They fought frequently due in part to Salem's short temper, which turned violent when he drank.
-While Salem and Fassbinder were living together in Germany, Fassbinder convinced Salem to bring his two teenaged sons, who lived in Morocco with Salem’s estranged wife, to live with them.
-Against their mother’s wishes, Salem brought the boys to Germany.
+While Salem and Fassbinder were living together in Germany, Fassbinder convinced Salem to bring his two teenaged sons, who lived in Morocco with Salem's estranged wife, to live with them.
+Against their mother's wishes, Salem brought the boys to West Germany.

-The arrangement did not last long as the boys were unprepared for life in a different culture, and they often were subjected to racism.
+The arrangement did not last long as the boys were unprepared for life in a different culture, and they were frequently subjected to racism.
 While Fassbinder considered the boys his own, neither he nor Salem was up to the task of raising children.
 Both frequently drank, took drugs and often left the boys with various friends.
 One of Salem's sons returned to his mother in Morocco, and the other went to different homes and finally a reformatory.

 In 1974, Fassbinder ended the relationship due to Salem's violence and drinking.
 After the breakup, Salem's alcoholism worsened.
 Director Daniel Schmid, one of Fassbinder's close friends, later told film critic Roger Ebert that shortly after the break up, Salem got drunk and "went to a place in Berlin and stabbed three people."
 Salem then returned to Fassbinder and told him "You don't have to be afraid anymore."